Code-Institute-Submissions/cumbrian-kayaking/README3.md

 **The website attempts to meet the users goals ** by providing

- Quick, easy and obvious navigation to  access extra information  - CTA buttons, link to contact form with text area for questions.
+ 1. Quick, easy and obvious navigation to  access extra information  - CTA buttons, link to contact form with text area for questions.

- .Images on the website  aimed at  instilling in the user an immediate
-    sense of “ I would love to experience that “- hero image, image gallery
+ 2. Images on the website  aimed at  instilling in the user an immediate sense of “ I would love to experience that “- hero image, image gallery

- 2. Compelling, easy to read information on the website in terms of - features,  team credentials.
+ 3. Compelling, easy to read information on the website in terms of - features,  team credentials.

-       Reassurance  that their email will not be spammed
+ 1. Reassurance  that their email will not be spammed

-      Evidence that the company is credible by providing  good social proof with strong testimonials on the website and links to reputable holiday associations
+ 1. Evidence that the company is credible by providing  good social proof with strong testimonials on the website and links to reputable holiday associations

 It is hoped that a combination of these factors will  promote the decision to ask for more details from the company